Best Pour-Over Coffee Maker: How to Choose the Right Dripper

 Trust me, making coffee for a large group when all you’ve got is a single-cup dripper can quickly get tiresome!
 Conversely, a larger coffee maker doesn’t always produce the best results when you’re trying to make just one cup.

 There’s a lot of debate among highfalutin pour-over coffee drinkers as to which shape is superior.
 Essentially, this comes down to choosing between a conical or flat-bottomed dripper.
-In general, a flat-bottomed dripper is easier to use, while a conical model will produce the best results.
+In general, a flat-bottomed brewer is easier to use, while a conical model will produce the best results.
 Still, don’t quote me on that!

 Material